DARPA-CRITICALMAAS/umn-ta2-mineral-site-linkage/README.md

 ```

 * The file name of the mineral site databases must be the source name (e.g., MRDS, USMIN, {DOI}), and the corresponding data dictionary file must have a file name of dict_{source name}.
-* The data dictionary must consist of a description of the attribute label present in the database.
-The following is an example from the MRDS data dictionary
+* The data dictionary must consist of pairs of descriptions and attribute names in the database.

     | attribute_label | short_description | attribute_definition |
     | --- | --- | --- |
     | country | Country name | Name of the country in which the site is located.
 Textual values of no more than 20 characters. |